-What does DaftDrop do?
+What does DaftDrop IE do?

 For example, if a seller has dropped their prices several times in the last few months, you can be sure they're eager to sell.
-On the other hand, if a house has been on the market for years without much activity, it's less likely that the seller is clued in to the current market and their expectations may be off reality.
+On the other hand, if a house has been on the market for years without much activity, it's less likely that the seller is clued in to the current market and their expectations may be unrealistic.

-- Show price drops/increases
+- Show price drops/increases, that are otherwise forgotton

 - Show the real time on market